rieckpil/progmot/content/post/writing-a-book-remotely.md

 In total, we ended up with 450 pages of high-value content about Spring Boot and AWS.

-The version `1.0` should be both feature complete as well as polished.
-We knew that our eBook journey didn't stop there, but wanted to finally move the completion needle on Leanpub to 100%.
+The version 1.0 should be both feature-complete as well as polished.
+We knew that our eBook journey didn't stop there but wanted to move the completion needle on Leanpub to 100%.

 As the finalization of the manuscript went closer, we thought about the best possible way to announce and release version 1.0.

 We were invited to the [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) from Dennis Traub (AWS Developer Advocate) and could talk about our own AWS cloud journey and advertise the eBook a bit.

-On top of this podcast, we decided to organize a release party and invited both the existing eBook readers and other interested persons from our audience.
+On top of this podcast, we decided to organize a release party and invited both our audience's existing eBook readers and other interested persons.

-For this release party we prepared a one-hour agenda where we talked about the content of the book, showcased the sample application and the CI/CD workflow and had some time left for a Q&A session.
+We prepared a one-hour agenda for this release party where we talked about the book's content, showcased the sample application and the CI/CD workflow, and had some time left for a Q&A session.

 From the ~50 accepted invitations, twenty people showed up on a Sunday afternoon to celebrate the release with us.